hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 This protocol is intended to be flexible and applicable to a variety of use cases.
 While our discussion has circulated around the use of the protocol as follow-up to the processing of a credential proof presentment flow, the fact is that the protocol can be used at any point after a Pair-wise DID Exchange has been successfully established and is therefore in the [complete state](https://github.com/hyperledger/aries-rfcs/tree/master/features/0023-did-exchange#complete) as defined by the DID Exchange Protocol.
 An `IssuerDID` (or DID of the an entity that is one of the two parties in a private pair-wise relationship) is assumed to be known under all possible conditions once the relationship is in the complete state.

 ### Evidence Access Response Message
 This message is required for a Holder Agent in response to an ```evidence_access_request``` message.
 The format of the ```~attach``` attribute will be determined by the storage management preferences of the Holder's Agent.
+As such the Holder can respond by-value or by-reference.
 To build the response, the Holder will validate that the supplied Issuer DID corresponds to the credential represented by the supplied ID.
+If the Issuer relied one or more *IPSPs* during the *Identity Proofing Process*, then this message will also include an inline attachment using the ```examiner_assertions``` attribute.
 Upon successful processing of a ```evidence_access_response``` message, the Verifier will store evidence details in its system of record.

 ```json
 {